rickymoorhouse/blog/content/blog/2026/2026-03-14-global-apis/index.md

 ---
-title: Designing for Multi-Region API Deployments
-date: 2026-03-14T00:00:00.000Z
-layout: blog
-hideImages: true
-featured: branch-with-birds.jpg
+atUri: at://did:plc:r53zv4vpzeihop3aliwyejlu/site.standard.document/3mos652nvow2x
 bsky: 3mh4ndeivvc2y
-summary: A practical guide to designing multi-region API deployments - covering data consistency, auth dependencies, traffic routing, and failure modes, with real-world lessons from IBM API Connect SaaS.
-sticky: true
 category: technical
+date: 2026-03-14 00:00:00+00:00
+featured: branch-with-birds.jpg
+hideImages: true
 keywords:
 - multi-region API
 - API gateway
 - API architecture
 - API management
 - IBM API Connect
 - resilience
 - data residency
+layout: blog
+sticky: true
+summary: A practical guide to designing multi-region API deployments - covering data consistency, auth dependencies, traffic routing, and failure modes, with real-world lessons from IBM API Connect SaaS.
 tags:
 - architecture
 - api
-atUri: "at://did:plc:r53zv4vpzeihop3aliwyejlu/site.standard.document/3mos652nvow2x"
+title: Designing for Multi-Region API Deployments
 ---
 The requirement to be multi-region usually comes suddenly, an immediate business demand, a compliance deadline, or the aftermath of an incident.
 When designing API Connect SaaS, the decision was to build each region completely independently.
 Within a region it's highly available across availability zones, but the regions themselves don't replicate.
 The reasoning is straightforward: as a shared API management platform serving customers with fundamentally different requirements - data residency, cross-region resilience, or both - independent regions let each customer build the topology that fits their constraints, rather than the platform prescribing one.

 ![image](branch-with-birds.jpg)